patankarmaitreya/Test/README.md

 # Test
-Test repository t study commands used in git
+Test repository to study commands used in git